 Some courses are eligible for you to take for a final grade option of Pass/No Pass.
 This list of classes is found in the course section of the catalog and classes eligible for a pass/no pass have an “O” in the grade designation.
 Please keep in mind that in order to have your course graded as Pass/No Pass, you must apply by the published deadline for the given semester.
 This process is not automatic.

 Apply for the pass/no pass grade option by completing the “Pass/No Pass Option Form” and submit it to Admissions & Records before the published deadline.
 The form is available on Admissions & Records Student Forms.
-The P grade, or “pass”, is defined as completion of the course requirements.
+The P grade, or “pass”, is defined as the completion of the course requirements.

 How can I get a refund when dropping a class?

-You must request a refund in writing by deadlines published in the Academic Calendar.
+You must request a refund in writing by the deadlines published in the Academic Calendar.
 Students will be charged a $10 refund processing fee.
 Please keep in mind that refunds are not automatically generated.

 I am no longer a high school student, but I have a high school hold on my records.
 What should I do?